The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

-Hast thou any indication of that?
+Hast thou any indication of this?

 COMMODUS.

-More than a casual indication I believe.
+More than a casual indication, I believe.

 ECLECTUS.